What happens to us when facing challenge and change.

 7 Phases of Change

-The First 3 phases and what goes on in our brain
+The 3 pathway steps and what goes on in our brain

 - Immobilisation – our logical brain stops working and our more primitive (reptilian brain) pushes us to thinking about survival.